Call for reviewers has now closed

 Our preferred formatting requirements are:

-Please use UK spelling style consistently in all text submissions.
+• UK spelling style used consistently

 Should you find it necessary to depart from these guidelines please add a note to your submission explaining your approach.